 John Keefe has been known to don a pair of shades, fake mustache, and a custodian’s uniform to successfully serve a defendant with papers.
 Don’t believe me?
 Just ask him and he will tell you himself.
 Sometimes, you have to disguise who you are to approach the defendant.
 This holds true if the defendant knows what you look like due to previous attempts to serve him or her.
 There is no shame in putting on a bunny suit and serving a defendant with court documents during the annual Easter Egg Hunt.

 You do not have to physically deliver the papers.

-John Keefe II has another article that discusses the ways that you can serve court documents to a defendant who is on the LAM.
+John Keefe II has another article that discusses the ways that you can serve court documents in Oklahoma to a defendant who is on the LAM.
 Consider reading it!
 You do not need to put the documents into said defendants hands to serve him or her.
 You can serve papers via email, nailing them to the defendant’s door, or even via public notification in the local newspaper.